suewonjp/lf.sh/README.md

 1. lf [ base dir ] [ (optional) intermediate patterns ... ] [ target file pattern ]
     - [base dir] should be a complete path (relative or absolute), not a partial matching pattern
         - `.`(current path) or `..`(parent path) is also accepted
-    - If [base dir] doesn't exist on the file system, the search will fail

 Notice that [ target file pattern ] is required in any case.

 To print help message, type `lf --help`

 ### :coffee: [ CAVEATS ]
-Don't use a separate asterisk (`*`) to denote arbitrary filenames like the following:
+Don't use asterisks (`*`) to denote wildcard notations like the following:

         $ lf . file folder 0 *
-This won't work and may produce unexpected output;
+This won't work and produce unexpected output;
-Most shells including Bash will perform [pathname expansion](http://wiki.bash-hackers.org/syntax/expansion/globs "") when they see wildcards such as `*` and if `*` is used alone (which is most greedy), it will be expanded every path name under the current working directory.
-This behavior is based on POXIS specification and there is little `lf.sh` can do about it;
+Most shells including Bash will perform [pathname expansion](http://wiki.bash-hackers.org/syntax/expansion/globs "") whenever they see wildcards such as `*`.
+For the command above, the shell won't pass (to lf.sh) the string as it is, but will pass string containing expanded file/folder names in the current working directory.
+This behavior is based on the POXIS specification and there is little `lf.sh` can do about it;
-Though, concatenating `*` with other patterns will be OK like so:

-        $ lf . file folder 0 *oo*.txt

-        files/folder 0/foo.txt
-However, even in this case, a space is preferable to `*`:
+**In a nutshell, you don't have to use `*` at all.
+Space characters work like wildcard.**

         $ lf . file folder 0 oo .txt

         files/folder 0/foo.txt
 If you don't have any clue about target filename pattern, use `--` instead of `*`:
-( `lf` uses `--` as a notation for every unspecific filename)
+( `lf` uses `--` as a notation for unspecific filename)

         $ lf . file folder 0 --